CyberFlameGO/svnpython/Doc/c-api/arg.rst

    Convert a Python integer to a C :ctype:`unsigned int`, without overflow checking.

-   .. versionadded:: 2.3

 ``l`` (integer) [long int]
    Convert a Python integer to a C :ctype:`long int`.

 ``k`` (integer) [unsigned long]
-   Convert a Python integer or long integer to a C :ctype:`unsigned long` without overflow checking.
+   Convert a Python integer to a C :ctype:`unsigned long` without overflow checking.

-   .. versionadded:: 2.3

 ``L`` (integer) [PY_LONG_LONG]
    Convert a Python integer to a C :ctype:`long long`.
 This format is only